 My protocol for evaluating a child’s capacity to transition placements includes examining both the child’s circumstances and the prospective caregiver.
 This likely involves:

-1. Child’s Circumstances: Assessing the child’s current emotional, psychological, and developmental state, as well as their previous experiences with placements and transitions.
+Assessing the child’s current emotional, psychological, and developmental state, as well as their previous experiences with placements and transitions.
 This includes understanding their coping mechanisms, attachment patterns, and any special needs or vulnerabilities.

-2. Prospective Caregiver: Evaluating the suitability of the prospective caregiver, including their ability to meet the child’s needs, their understanding of the child’s background and requirements, and their readiness to provide a supportive and stable environment.
+Evaluating the suitability of the prospective caregiver, including their ability to meet the child’s needs, their understanding of the child’s background and requirements, and their readiness to provide a supportive and stable environment.
 This may also involve assessing the caregiver’s experience, resources, and potential challenges.

 This protocol aims to ensure that the transition is well-supported on both ends, facilitating a smoother adjustment for the child and enhancing the likelihood of a successful transition.